Gmentsik/gmentsik.github.io/_posts/2017-09-14-gitlab-ci-cd.markdown

 ---
 layout: post
-title: How to: CI/CD with Gitlab
+title: How to | CI/CD with Gitlab
 date: 2017-09-14T14:37:44.000Z
 categories: Continuous Integration
 ---